Are You At Risk of Spider Veins? It’s very possible.

 Up to 60% of all Americans suffer from a vein disorder like spider veins or varicose veins.

 The cause of spider veins is uncertain, but factors that can weaken vein valves include heredity, aging, obesity, leg injury, hormone fluctuation, pregnancy and prolonged standing.
 Spider veins on the face of a fair-skinned person can occur from exposure to the sun.
+Although the direct cause of spider veins is uncertain, there are some ways that people can work to prevent the formation of spider veins.

 Spider veins can look unattractive, and can worsen over time if not treated.
 The skin at or around the spider veins can also itch or burn.